dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 If you find this interesting and want to get involved in any way, please reach out by [email](mailto:admin@endorsementdb.com) or [Twitter]!
 I'd love to hear your thoughts or help you with a research question that involves endorsement data.
-I have some more research questions of my own, and I'll be writing up a post if I find anything interesting, so stay tuned.
+I have some more research questions of my own -- like the effects of presidential endorsements on Senate and House races -- and I'll be writing up a post if I find anything interesting, so stay tuned.

 [ddj]: http://datadrivenjournalism.net/news_and_analysis/will_data_driven_election_reporting_ever_be_the_same